Cher gets profane in Twitter spat over DACA

 The tweet prompted one user, named Brenda Webb, to call out the singer, tweeting “Sure you will Cher…I’ll believe it when I see it!”

-The Daily Mail took a screen grab that shows Cher's response to the user: “Then keep your eyes open b****.”
+The Daily Mail took a screen grab that shows Cher's response to the user: “Then keep your eyes open bitch.”

 Cher, who was a Hillary Clinton supporter, has been a frequent critic of President Trump whose latest decision to end DACA has drawn flack on both sides of the aisle.